cwood/github-issues.chrome/README.markdown

-Google Chrome extension to show issues for a site
+A Chrome extention to show github issues
 =================================================

+This extension will auto-magically grab issues for a perticular domain name and allow you to list, close and see the issue.